e2r3p13/nulix/README.md

 ### Run KFS with qemu:
 ```
 cd kfs
+make iso
 make boot
 ```

-You can alternatively run `make iso` to get a disk image, or simply `make` to get the kernel binary image.
+You can alternatively run `make` if you just want to get the kernel binary image.